SiliconLabs/wiseconnect/docs/software-reference/developer-guides/migrating-from-v3-3-4.md

 This is a guide for updating an existing application using the WiSeConnect™ SDK v3.3.4 to a v3.4.0 application.

 There are few naming and file changes in v3.4.0 as compared to v3.3.4, mostly in order to standardize the names and improve the overall usage experience of the application programming interface (API).
-Migration requires the names everywhere to be updated in the existing code of an application.
+Migration requires the names everywhere to be updated in the existing application.

 ## Migration Steps